 Cooperative Education Course

-Once registered, students will be dropped from any other Fall 2025 courses and will be required to pay applicable CO-OP course tuition fees after considering any scholarship coverage.
+- Once registered, students will be dropped from any other Fall 2026 courses and will be required to pay applicable CO-OP (3 credits) and the optional Business 360 course (3 credits) , if applicable, tuition fees after considering any financial support coverage.

 - Gain a competitive edge of six months of work experience before graduation